 Louisville, CO

 7th Generation Farm is your place for family fun in October in Colorado!
-Boasting the “best pumpkin picking in Boulder County”, this local, family-run farm is great for a day of enjoying some fall festivities in Colorado with kids.
+This local, family-run farm is great for a day of enjoying some fall festivities in Colorado with kids.
 Here, families can choose from a range of organic products, alongside access to a pumpkin patch!
 Browse the U-pick pumpkins from a pre-picked selection and decide which one you want to take home.
-Kids will also love exploring either a hay bale or a fun corn maze!
-Plus, little ones will definitely delight in petting farm animals, too.
-Or, take a family spin around the farm on a tractor ride.
-Finally, the hay bale mountain adds an extra special feature that your tiny climbers will love!
+Kids will also love exploring either a hay bale maze or climbing the hay bale mountain.
+Plus, little ones will definitely delight in petting the farm animals, too.

 Bee Hugger & Ya Ya Apple Orchard and Farm